freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Fate, destiny, and free will
 Stories questioning whether characters control their own lives or if their path is predetermined.
 ###### Chaos and order
 Characters attempt to bring order and stability to chaos and disorder around them.
-E
+E.g., “The Dark Knight”.
+Joker symbolizing chaos against Batman’s order.
 ###### Meaning of life and existence
 Stories questioning the purpose of life, existence, and our role in the universe.
+E.g., “Blade Runner”.
+Reflecting on human existence and identity.
 ###### Life, death, and mortality
 Characters face their own mortality, loss, or the value of life itself.
 ###### Transcendence and enlightenment